-The Texas Wine School (TWS) was founded by James King.
+James King founded the Texas Wine School (TWS).
 Originally from England, King launched the TWS in late 2010 after he and his wife moved to Houston from Los Angeles.
-Prior to that, James ran sommelier certification programs at The Wine House.
+Before that, James ran sommelier certification programs at The Wine House.

 In 2014, James moved to Arkansas for his wife’s job and sold ownership of the school to Liz and Paul Palmer, who were his students at the time.
 King retains a small piece of the pie in return for coming back a couple of times a year to contribute on the educational side.
 He currently runs the King James Wine School in Arkansas.

 Liz runs the operation and teaches at least one class a week.
 They currently have a roster of a dozen instructors.
 Of note, the school offers a “Specialist of Texas Wine” class with Dr. Russell Kane.
 Since 2019, Walden Pemantle is the Director of Education, who previously worked at Vino Vero, a wine distributor located in Houston.

 Paul is a partner in a large accounting firm and funded a significant school expansion.
 The TWS is now located at their wine storage facility, Art of Cellaring, which was developed in 2015.
 The building is a nondescript grey bunker of a building.
 The entrance is an iron gate entrance in the alley that leads into a wooded courtyard and the main door. .
 The school is located at 2301 Portsmouth St, in Houston.
 They also offer wine courses in Austin, at the Wanderlust Wine Company, which is located at 610 N. Interstate 35.